WSU-kduncan/ceg3120-cicd-dcronauer/README-CD.md

 ### Why I chose DockerHub

 I chose DockerHub for the simple reason that GitHub action might fail, or we might choose another remote repository using Git at some point.
-For this reason, I think it is better to listen on DockerHub side, since that is where the actually changes and storage of containers is happening.
+For this reason, I think it is better to listen on DockerHub side, since that is where the changes and storage of containers is happening.
+I learned that DockerHub sends each tag that pushes, but by triggering on latest, I solved my issues.
+I like to rely on the last part of the chain to ensure that the container will be available when pulled.

 ### How to enable DockerHub to send payloads to EC2 webhook listener

 1. Go to repository on DockerHub
 2. Click webhooks tab
 3. Type in webhook name
-4. Type in url that will trigger webhook on ecn instance
+4. Type in url that will trigger webhook on ec2 instance

 ### What triggers will send paylord to EC2 webhook listener

 This is simple, any time that an image is pushed to this DockerHub repository will cause the webhook to trigger.
 This will then cause the EC2 instance to download latest image.
+I used some triggers in the webhook json file to only allow the latest tag to trigger the script to stop and remove old latest, then pull and run current latest.

 ### How to verify payload delivered
+See webhook section as that section confirms the same thing.
+Just on the webhook end.

 ## Configure a webhook Service on EC2 instance